JREAM/config-sublime/PLUGINS.md

 Press <kbd>CTRL + SHIFT + P</kbd> and type <kbd>Pi</kbd> and you should see **Package Control: Install Package**

 ### Plugin List
-You can use any plugins you want, but these are ones I often have installed.
-I do not often have the optional packages installed, but I use them once and a blue moon.
+You can use any plugins you want, but these are ones I have often installed.
+I do not use the `optional` packages below much.

 Plugin                              | Notes
 ----------------------------------  | ----------------------------------
 **UI**                              |
+Material Theme                      | After Installing, <kbd>CTRL+SHIFT+P<kbd> > `mconfig` to configure.
+[URL](https://github.com/equinusocio/material-theme)
+Material Theme Appbar               |
+                                    |
-Theme - Phoenix                     | (Previous Theme I used) Theme - Afterglow                   | Current Theme I use Monokai Extended                    | Highlights more files with Monakai colors (Manually select this from dropdown) File Browser                        | See Keybindings (F1) to Toggle (It's mediocre) Fold Python |
+Theme - Phoenix                     | (Previous Theme I used) Theme - Afterglow                   | (Previous Theme I used) Monokai Extended                    | Still my favorite.
+Highlights more files with Monakai colors.
+                                    | After intalling items you have to select this from: `
+                                    |   Preferences > Color Scheme > Monokai Extended > ...`
 **Essentials**                      |
 Alignment                           | Restart Sublime, <kbd>CTRL+ALT+A</kbd> With multi-selected arrays Normalize-Identation                | <kbd>CTRL+ALT+i</kbd> to fix the normalize indentation